How the Facebook affiliate conversion integration works

 - Activate the Facebook Ads Integration feature

-For all steps we have detailed step by step guides on our Get Started page that will lead you through the process.
+For all steps we have detailed step by step guides on our Installation Guide page that will lead you through the process.

 Benefits of tracking affiliate conversions in Facebook Ads